Orthognathic | Jaw Surgery

 Book an Appointment

-Recovery after Orthognathic Surgery
+Recovery after Jaw Surgery

 • Hospital Stay: Depending on the complexity of the surgery, you might need to stay overnight in the hospital or surgical centre for observation and initial recovery.

-• Swelling and Discomfort: Swelling and discomfort are joint after orthognathic surgery.
+• Swelling and Discomfort: Swelling and discomfort are joint after orthognathic Jaw surgery.
 Cold compresses and prescribed pain medications can help manage these symptoms.

 • Diet: Initially, your diet will be limited to soft foods or liquids.
 As healing progresses, you'll gradually transition to a regular diet.